Samuel L. Crocker

-Samuel Leonard Crocker (March 31, 1804 – February 10, 1883) was a prominent businessman and U.S. Representative from Taunton, Massachusetts.
+Samuel Leonard Crocker (March 31, 1804 – February 10, 1883) was a businessman and U.S. Representative from Taunton, Massachusetts.
 Crocker graduated from Brown University, Providence, Rhode Island, in 1822.

 Throughout his life, he engaged in various manufacturing and civic interests in his hometown of Taunton and throughout Massachusetts.

 Personal life

 Samuel Leonard Crocker was born in Taunton in 1804 into a prominent family.
 His parents were William A. Crocker and Sally (Ingell) Crocker.
 He was the middle of three brothers, along with older brother William Allen and younger brother George Augustus, who would later do business together as Crocker Brothers & Company.
 Samuel Leonard's uncle was the Hon.
 Samuel Crocker, who founded the firm of Crocker, Bush and Richmond in 1805.
 Later known as Crocker and Richmond, the firm was involved in several manufacturing businesses of Taunton during the early 19th century.

 Crocker married Hannah Weld Thomas (daughter of Isaiah Thomas) in 1825, but she died two years later in 1827.
 In 1830, Crocker married Hannah's sister Caroline Thomas.
 They had three daughters and one son, Mary Caroline (who married Darius N. Couch, Sally (who married Edmund H. Bennett), Ellen Louisa and Samuel L. Crocker, Jr.